everslick/z4ctrl/README.md

 	3 ... serial open failed
 	4 ... serial write error
 	5 ... serial read timeout
+	6 ... projector not connected

-Omitting *argument* will print a list of possible arguments to the given *command*.
-Keep in mind that there is no command line option for the used serial port.
-To specify a different one, you have to change the #define SERIAL_DEVICE "..." in z4ctrl.c and recompile.
+Setting *argument* to *help* or omitting it will print a list of possible arguments to the given *command*.